Katharine Hepburn: Breaking into theatre (1928–1932)

-Hepburn left university determined to become an actress.
-The day after graduating, she traveled to Baltimore to meet Edwin H. Knopf, who ran a successful stock theatre company.
-Impressed by her eagerness, Knopf cast Hepburn in his current production, The Czarina.
-She received good reviews for her small role, and the Printed Word described her performance as "arresting".
-She was given a part in the following week's show, but her second performance was less well received.
-She was criticized for her shrill voice, and so left Baltimore to study with a voice tutor in New York City.
+Hepburn left college determined to become an actress.
+The day after graduating, she traveled to Baltimore to meet Edwin H. Knopf, who ran a successful repertory theatre company.
+Impressed by her eagerness, Knopf cast Hepburn in The Czarina.
+She received good reviews for her small role and the Printed Word described her performance as "arresting".
+She was given a part in the following week's show, but in that performance Hepburn was criticized for her shrill voice.
+She left Baltimore to study with Frances Robinson-Duff, a renowned voice teacher in New York City.

-Knopf decided to produce The Big Pond in New York, and appointed Hepburn the understudy to the leading lady.
+Knopf decided to produce The Big Pond in New York and appointed Hepburn as understudy to the leading lady.
 A week before opening, the lead was fired and replaced with Hepburn, which gave her a starring role only four weeks into her theatre career.
 On opening night, she turned up late, mixed her lines, tripped over her feet, and spoke too quickly to be understood.
 She was immediately fired, and the original leading lady rehired.
 Undeterred, Hepburn joined forces with the producer Arthur Hopkins and accepted the role of a schoolgirl in These Days.
 Her Broadway debut came on November 12, 1928, at the Cort Theatre, but reviews for the show were poor, and it closed after eight nights.
 Hopkins promptly hired Hepburn as the lead understudy in Philip Barry's play Holiday.
 In early December, after only two weeks, she quit to marry Ludlow Ogden Smith, a college acquaintance.
 She planned to leave the theatre behind but began to miss the work and quickly resumed the understudy role in Holiday, which she held for six months.